geekgarage/AnythingAnimal/README.md

 - Animals won't die instantly in water
 - Disable ragdoll of animals in water
 - Give animals human speed in water
+- Adjust normal walk speed using command /aaws x.yz
+- "Run" in MLO and in underground

 Add to server and 'ensure AnythingAnimal' in server config.
 If running QB-Core just place the script in [standalone] category folder